9p4/grav-plugin-staticmath/README.md

     /your/site/grav/user/plugins/staticmath

-> NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml-file on GitHub](https://github.com//grav-plugin-staticmath/blob/main/blueprints.yaml).

 ### Admin Plugin

 If you use the Admin Plugin, you can install the plugin directly by browsing the `Plugins`-menu and clicking on the `Add` button.